OctopusDeploy/blog/blog/2018-01/breaking_packages_api/index.md

 * Searching for a package involves using a search term and looking up a package index for packages that partially match that name.
 The intended result of that is to find and use the relevant package name.

-* When searching for a package version on the other hand you (typically) have the package name that is of interest, and you want to search through all the versions available for that specific package, potentially filtering using a version range or pre-release prefix.
+* When searching for a package version on the other hand you (typically) have the package name that is of interest.
+You want to search through all the versions available for that specific package, potentially filtering using a version range or pre-release prefix.
 The expected result of _this_ search is information about the _specific version instances_ which could include publish dates, release notes, descriptions, etc depending on the package type.

-From the implementation point of view however, all we know is that we need to return an `IPackage` resource for either case regardless of what information needs to come back.
-So even if we are just looking to find package names to populate an auto-complete drop down, we still expect to return objects with deep version information.
+From inside the server during the API call all we know is that we need to return an `IPackage` resource for either case regardless of what information needs to come back.
+So even if we are just looking to find package names to populate an auto-complete drop down, it is still expected to return objects with deep version information.
 This was ok in the past when we only supported NuGet feeds, since our APIs largely just sat on top of their existing ones, however as we start providing support for more feed types this pattern is unsustainable.

 Adding support for Docker and Maven feeds (and soon a GitHub feed) means that these package search API calls need to potentially perform N+1 calls to the external providers to get all the information to properly populate the `IPackage` DTO.
 When performing a package search request one request will retrieve the packages that match that name, and another will need to go out and get the latest version number _for each package_.